-In the foreword President Hannah has pointed out that Michigan State University is organized somewhat differently from other universities.
+In the foreword President Hannah has pointed out that Michigan State is organized somewhat differently from other universities.
 Some of the organizational differences have an immediate effect on you as an entering student.
+University college is one of these.

 Edward A. Carlin, Dean of University College.